 10. Have a Strong Support System

 There is someone I know who gets pretty low around this time.
 And while, the rest of the year, we find ourselves catching up on the phone maybe once a month, for the past five years or so, I've prepped myself to be on-call for them, right around November or so.
-Sometimes, they will ring me in the middle of the night, just to talk or sometimes or to ask me to sit on the phone and watch a movie or something with them.
+Sometimes, they will ring me in the middle of the night, just to talk, or sometimes or to ask me to sit on the phone and watch a movie or something with them.
 The holidays are a lonely time in their world and, because they are a friend, I am willing to do what I need to do to help get them through it.

-Another reason why seasonal depression can be rough is because it can have you out here thinking that you are selfish for not feeling so hot during a time of year when folks are focused on the holidays and their own families.
-Yet always remember that the people who love you, they want to support you.
+Another reason why seasonal depression can be rough is that it can have you out here thinking that you are selfish for not feeling so hot during a time of year when folks are focused on the holidays and their own families.
+Yet always remember that the people who love you, want to support you.
 That's a part of the reason why I wrote, "Life Taught Me That True Friendships Are 'Inconvenient'".
 Being a good friend isn't always easy, but when your friend is good to you in return, it's always worth it.

 Seasonal depression can be super challenging.
 Yet it can also be easier than it's been in the years before.
 Try these hacks and also share others in the comments.
 You'll get through this, sis.
 Last year is a great reminder of that.
 Hang in there.
 This too shall pass.